<

 The very early start is essential for this mountain.
 Descend 200 m via fixed ropes and ladders to the Oberaletsch Glacier.
 Navigate the debris-covered glacier tongue.
 Ascend moraine to the SW Ridge base.
 Climb the good gneiss of the ridge (entertaining scrambling, max II).
 Reach glacier at 3,400 m.
 Ascend the steep summit flank using the safety poles.
 Summit of the Aletschhorn in the mid-morning with the finest panoramic view in the Alps: the full sweep from Eiger to Monte Rosa, and 23 km of Aletsch Glacier below.
 Descend the full route.
 Remember the 200 m re-ascent via fixed ropes back to the hut at the end.
 Return to hut by early afternoon.
 Second night at the hut — no cable car pressure.

-Day 3 Morning — Oberaletsch Hütte to Belalp & Cable Car
+Day 3 morning — Oberaletsch Hütte to Belalp & cable car

 Panoramaweg return to Belalp · 3–4 hrs · Cable car down to Blatten